 Anything not listed above is not standard equipment for a panel room and we may be unable to provide it.
 Please highlight special requests for equipment in the tech section of your panel request form.
 Be aware that your panel may not be approved if we are unable to provide the equipment you request.
 If a panelist would like to bring in their own equipment, please specify this on the form as well.

-Discounted Badges for Fan Panelists:
+Badge Refunds for Fan Panelists:

 *You may have multiple assistants for your panel.
 However, the discounts are only applied to two badges.